HoussemDellai/aks-course/48_aks_blobfuse_wi/Readme.md

 ## Important Notes

 * NFS mount is not supported — NFS does not require credentials during mount, so workload identity is not applicable.

 * By default, this feature retrieves the storage account key using federated identity credentials.

 * Mount with workload identity token only: Supported from v1.27.0.
 To enable:
   * Set mountWithWorkloadIdentityToken: "true" in parameters of the StorageClass or volumeAttributes of the PersistentVolume
   * Grant Storage Blob Data Contributor role (instead of Storage Account Contributor) to the managed identity

 * Supports both Static and Dynamic provisioning of Persistent Volumes.

 * The following types of storage accounts support Data Lake Storage capabilities: `Standard general-purpose v2` and `Premium block blob`.

+* The ServiceAccount does not need the `azure.workload.identity/client-id` annotation or `azure.workload.identity/use` label.
+The Blob CSI driver gets the identity from `volumeAttributes.clientID` and requests the ServiceAccount token directly; the label is only needed on pods that use the workload identity webhook.

 ## Resources